dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/dev-site.md

 You'll also want to start using expo publish to make your project available offline.
 [See documentation here](https://docs.expo.io/workflow/publishing/).

 For continuous integration the easiest option is to try out [Expo publishing using github actions here](https://github.com/marketplace/actions/expo-github-action).

+⭐ Set up continuous integration for your Expo project - this would be super helpful for you to test with, but is extra credit.

 ## Such Dev Environment